History

 Curriculum Intent

-Our curriculum vision applies to all our young people, regardless of background, gender, sexual orientation or ability.
+Our curriculum vision applies to all our young people, regardless of background, gender, sexual orientation, or ability.

 Our main threads:

-• Society
+- Society

-• Of importance to our department is that our students will understand their roles in the school, local, national and international societies, all of which they can be active members of.
+- Of importance to our department is that our students will understand their roles in the school, local, national, and international societies, all of which they can be active members of.

-• Power
+- Power

-• How power is sought.
+- How power is sought.
 How power changed over English and British history.
 How power corrupts some and how power allows others to achieve greatness for them and their societies.
 How empires are born, how they affect the colonised and the lead country.
 This will run from Year 7 when we look at Norman colonisation of parts of Europe and North Africa, Year 8 with our study of the British Empire and the Transatlantic Trade in Enslaved Africans (TTEA).
-In Year 9 we will see how Empire fuelled the First World War and how in the Cold War, political dominance was sought within spheres of influence and opposing sides.
+In Year 9 we will see how Empire fuelled the First World War and how in the Cold War political dominance was sought within spheres of influence and opposing sides.

-• Migration
+- Migration

-• Our curriculum will be a mirror and a window.
+- Our curriculum will be a mirror and a window.
 Migration is a very human attribute yet remains contentious in modern society.
 We start in year 7 looking at migration to Britain, reasons why and effects on this island.
-This theme then continues with looking at the Normans as a migratory/ colonising group by focusing on the conquest of England and also looking at their origins and other Norman migrations.
+This theme then continues with looking at the Normans as a migratory/ colonising group by focusing on the conquest of England and looking at their origins and other Norman migrations.
 Year follows this thread with the building of empire and the African diaspora.
 This continues into year 9 with a focus on forgotten soldiers in World War One and in the British and American Civil Rights studies.
-This then feeds into KS4 as the American West topic looks at the effect of settler colonisation on the American West’s indigenous peoples and in the Normans topic.
+This then feeds into KS4 as the American West topic looks at the effect of settler colonisation on the American West’s Indigenous peoples and in the Normans topic.

-• Environment
+- Environment

-• We understand that one of the major concerns our young people have is about their environment.
+- We understand that one of the major concerns our young people have is about their environment.
 We want them to be able to tackle this issue with an understanding of how our history has affected the environment and how the environment has affected the history we study.
 Year 7 Migration looks at ‘push and pull’ factors including environmental ones.
 African Kingdoms considers how the environment shapes West African medieval culture.
 This comes into play when we look at Norman castles, battles, colonisation and industrialisation, the Cold War and nuclear conflict.

-Students at Heworth will understand significant aspects of the wider world through a clear and sequenced curriculum from ancient and medieval worlds in year 7 through the Renaissance in year 8 to the more modern in year 9.
 Their studies will encompass both the achievements and follies of humankind from surgical developments in World War One to significant historical events like the Holocaust.
 Students will examine the causes of such events and the impact that they had in the wider historical context.

 All history students at Heworth Grange School receive a world class education that is holistic, ambitious, and aspirational.
 The history curriculum at Heworth Grange ensures that all students can achieve great depths of cultural capital and SMSC through the gaining of historical perspective.